In this post, we explore electromagnetic induction – the creation of an electric current from a changing magnetic field.

 Units of magnetic field as the flux density

-Conversely, this implies that the unit for the magnetic field can be expressed as the flux density, or weber per square metre (Wb/ m2), a unit that is still often used.
+Conversely, this implies that the unit for the magnetic field can be expressed as the flux density, or weber per square meter (Wb/ m2), a unit that is still often used.

 Equation of induced current in a coil due to electromagnetic induction